 - Editing application materials

 This position is an ideal way for someone interested in learning the grantmaking process from the inside, and becoming familiar with various Washington, DC arts and humanities organizations.

 Humanities Council volunteers take on a wide variety of responsibilities including: event support and registration, guerrilla marketing campaigns, database entry, program facilitation, research and scholarly assistance, and office administration.
-If you are interested in donating your time and expertise to support the humanities, please contact Diane Griffin, Director of Development at jcollier[at]wdchumanities[dot]org.
+If you are interested in donating your time and expertise to support the humanities, please send an email to jcollier[at]wdchumanities[dot]org.